 Documentation to support any special circumstances described in the “Explanation of Circumstances” on Form 656, if applicable (if there are any special reasons besides you are requesting a settlement, send proof of these reasons).

 Filing an offer in compromise can be quite complex.
 If you fill this guide you should find it not as hard as you think.
 Make sure when you file to be as complete as possible.
 The more complete your offer, the more likely you will get it accepted without any further document requests from the IRS.
 If you fill out an incomplete offer, it will lag the process.

-If you would like help settling your tax debt or are unsure if you qualify for a settlement at all, give us a call at (888) 515-4829 and you will get a free 15 minute consultation with a licensed tax attorney.
+If you would like help settling your tax debt or are unsure if you qualify for a settlement at all, fill out our tax resolution application form and you will get a free 15 minute consultation with a licensed tax attorney.